ur-git/javascript-concepts/README.md

 - What is destructuring assignment?
 - What are default values in destructuring assignment?
 - How do you swap variables using destructuring assignment?
+- What is the difference between CommonJS and ES6 Modules?

 ---